 The comedy festival started in 1983, and has laughed its way to the top: it's now said to be the largest comedy festival in the world.
 Typically, it takes place over two to three weeks in July, and offers locals and visitors a variety of stand-up shows, comedy nights and evening events – taking place in many different locations across the city.

-Expect showcases for the biggest names in US and Canadian comedy, a few of British comedy's biggest stars, as well as showcases for international and new talent, and a bit of off-beat entertainment...
+Expect showcases for the biggest names in US and Canadian comedy, a few of British comedy's biggest stars, as well as new talent and a bit of off-beat entertainment...